dmentipl/dotfiles/README.md

 > System Preferences > Keyboard > Keyboard (Modifier Keys): remap caps lock to control.

 Download and install color schemes manually from <https://iterm2colorschemes.com/>.
 I like 'Monokai Soda'.

-The `mac.sh` shell script contains a collection of nice-to-have defaults that you would otherwise set using System Preferences.
-This is derived from [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles).

-### Desktop applications

-I install the following applications "manually".

-- Brave
-- iStat Menus
-- iTerm
-- KeepingYouAwake
-- Obsidian
-- ProtonVPN
-- Signal
-- Spotify
-- Transmission